banisterious/obsidian-oneirometrics/docs/TESTING.md

 ### Debug Logging & Note Update Troubleshooting

+For detailed information about the logging system and available log categories, see [LOGGING.md](LOGGING.md).

 - [ ] Check for debug Notices in Obsidian (e.g., [DEBUG] updateProjectNote called for: ...)
 - [ ] Confirm the OneiroMetrics Note Path in settings matches the file you are viewing
 - [ ] Open the note in the editor and look for the <!-- OOM METRICS START --> marker in the raw Markdown